samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Just like week 1, run 45min Easy-Moderate, RPE6 and randomly insert another
+> Just like Week 1, run 45min Easy-Moderate, RPE6 and randomly insert another
 > 8x30s bursts of high speed, RPE9 - think 'smooth but fast' - still separating
 > each by a minute back at RPE6.